Market

 The evaluation of the Board, its Chairman, individual Directors and Committees of the Board was undertaken in compliance with the

-provisions of Section 134(3)(p) of the Companies Act, 2013 read with SEBI (LODR), Regulations 2015.
+provisions of Section 134(3)(p) and Schedule IV of the Companies Act, 2013 read with SEBI (Listing Obligations and Disclosure

-In the Board meeting held dated, 29th May, 2025, the performance of the Board, its Committees and individual Directors was also
+In the Board meeting held dated, 28th May, 2026, the performance of the Board, its Committees and individual Directors was also

 discussed.
 Performance evaluation of Independent Directors was done by the entire Board, excluding the Independent Director being